Illustration of How Acid Brightens Flavor in Soups, Sauces, and Braises

 Should I add acid while cooking or at the end?

 Both can be useful.
-Some dishes need acid early, such as tomato sauces and braises with wine.
+Some dishes need acid early, such as tomato sauces and braises made with wine.
 Finishing acid is often best for adjusting final flavor in soups, sauces, and braises.

 Can acid replace salt?